systechafrica/NASSIT-Documentation/docs/src/members/members.md

 ## Employer Register

-The **'Employer Register'** lists all the establishments in the NASSIT scheme and categorized according to the sector of the economy they fall under.
-From this window specific actions can be carried out regarding a selected establishment from the list.
+The **'Employer Register'** lists all the establishments in the NASSIT scheme and categorizes them according to the sector of the economy they fall under.
+From this window specific actions can be taken regarding a selected establishment from the list.
 See screenshot below:

 <img  alt="Sponsor Register" width="99%" height="auto"  class="center"  src="../.vuepress/public/membersmedia/image3.jpg">

-**Action**
+**Actions**

 - Click **label 1** button to open a window where all members of a selected employer are listed.

--   Click **label 2** textbox and type a employer name or reference number to filter employer records.
+- Click **label 2** textbox and type an employer name or reference number to filter employer records.

--   Click **label 3** textbox and type a employer reference number to filter employer records.
+- Click **label 3** textbox and type an employer reference number to filter employer records.

--   Click **label 4** button and from the drop-down menu select a template to downlaod.
+- Click **label 4** button and from the drop-down menu select a template to download.

--   Click **label 5** button and from the drop-down menu select a links to download member related reports.
+- Click **label 5** button and from the drop-down menu select links to download member related reports.

-**Tip**

-More columns can be shown on the grid table by clicking the header cell of any column and adding new data fields as shown in the screenshot below:
+**Tip:**More columns can be shown on the grid table by clicking the header cell of any column and adding new data fields as shown in the screenshot below:

 <img  alt="adding column" width="70%" height="auto"  class="center"  src="../.vuepress/public/membersmedia/image3a.jpg">

 ## Members Register

-The **'Members Register'** lists all the members under an employer in a scheme.
-From this window specific actions can be carried out regarding a selected member from the list.
+The **Members Registe**r lists all the members under an establishment within the scheme.
+From this window, specific actions can be performed on a selected member from the list.

-Clicking the **'View Members'** button (see previous screenshot) will open a members register window displaying the members under a selected sponsor as shown below:
+Clicking the **View Members** button (see the member register screenshot) will open the Members Register window, displaying the members under the selected establishment, as shown below:

 <img  alt="Member Register" width="97%" height="auto"  class="center"  src="../.vuepress/public/membersmedia/image4.jpg">

-**Action**
+**Actions**

 -   Click **label 1** menu to open a drop-down list of options related to members operations such as adding a new member.